AgnesKatherine/AgnesKatherine/README.md

 - 🌱 I’m currently learning computer engineering
 - 💞️ I’m looking to collaborate with you to build up interesting projects
 - 📫 How to reach me on linkedIn @ Agnes Katherine Mintah-Aboagye
-- 😄 Fun fact: many fun facts, will know us we work together
+- 😄 Fun fact: many fun facts, will know as we work together

 <!---
 AgnesKatherine/AgnesKatherine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.